madcato/iOS-Boilerplate/README.md

   1. Set in ```version``` property the year, month, day, hour, minutos, seconds ('%Y%m%d%H%M%S') in order to allow migration manager to know the order to sort the migrations.
   2. Implement method ```migrateDatabase``` with the changes.
 2. Add the new struct/class name to the migration array (look for property variabla named **migration** in class *SQLiteDBMigrations*

+## Implementation sample with Clean-Swift Architecture

+In the group ```iOS-Boilerplate/Login``` you can find the sample files implementing a login functionality using an [architecture named Clean-Swift](https://clean-swift.com/clean-swift-ios-architecture/):

+Files:

+- LoginViewController: view controller that manages the login view.
+- LoginModels: Structs to move data between view controller, interactor and presenter
+- LoginInteractor: This class is used from the view controller in order to run the operations launched by the user interacting with the UI.
+Also manages any other requirement from the view controller.
+- LoginPresenter: This class adapts the data to the final data types that will be showed in the view.
+Transformations like Date to String and texts translations are made by this class.
+- LoginRouter: This class manages the view transitions.
+- LoginWorker: This class implements the functionality.